discordjs/guide/guide/popular-topics/components-v2.md

 ### Separator

 A Separator is a layout component that adds vertical padding and optional visual division between components.
 You can select the amount of padding used for the Separator component (small or large) as well as whether a visual divider should be displayed (defaults to `true`).
-You can use the <DocsLink path="SeparatorBuilder:Class" /> utility class to easily create a Separator component.
+You can use the <DocsLink path="SeparatorBuilder:Class" /> class to easily create a Separator component.

 ::: warning
 When a Separator component is used without any non-Separator components in the message payload, the message will not have any visible content.